Social Enterprise Accelerator Cohort

 About this cohort

-- Six sessions (5 half-day, cohort-based trainings (some in person/hybrid and some virtual) and one one-on-one coaching session) that are complemented by expert business consulting and technical assistance to help nonprofits explore social enterprise.
+- Six sessions (5 half-day, cohort-based trainings and one one-on-one coaching session) that are complemented by expert business consulting and technical assistance to help nonprofits explore social enterprise.

-- Participating organizations receive a planning/implementation grant of $5,000 that can be used to support some staff time and for piloting, equipment, or specialized consulting or professional services for the social enterprise product or service.
+- Participating organizations usually receive a planning/implementation grant that can be used to support some staff time and for piloting, equipment, or specialized consulting or professional services for the social enterprise product or service.

 - The learning sessions will invite participants to refine their business plans and to continue to launch, test, pilot, and grow their social enterprise by continuing to refine their market analysis, competitive analysis, marketing, financial capacity, legal structures, and operations.